Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 * In loop based approach, you create a loop inside the ray gen shader which spawns rays over and over again and don't use recursion in closest hit shader.
 You just get back into the raygen and spawn another ray where the last one left off.

 I used the loop based approach as it is way better than a recursive one, why?
-* I found out that it's about 2-3 times faster than the recursive method.
+* It's about 2-3 times faster than the recursive method.
 I suspect that's because there's really no efficient way of implementing stack on the GPU, which just causes recursive function calls to work like shit.
 * You're not constricted by the depth limit.
 In RT pipeline you can't just use recursion infinitely, I don't know what's the minimum guaranteed limit, but on my computer the maximum recursion is 31, it of probably varies per device.
 You can query the limit using **VkPhysicalDeviceRayTracingPipelinePropertiesKHR::maxRayRecursionDepth**.
 If you cross the limit device will be lost so you'll most likely just crash.
 Of course loop based approach doesn't have this limit, you can bounce rays through the scene for as long as you like.

 Now let's talk about some techniques that I used in my raygen shader to improve quality and speed: Anti aliasing, Russian Roulette, Depth of field, and Caustics Suppression.